Wrestlers call off protest after Sharan asked to step aside as WFI president | Sports-Games

 - India

-The wrestlers, including Vinesh Phogat, Bajrang Punia, Sakshi Malik and Ravi Dahiya, decided to end their three-day long sit-in protest at Jantar Mantar here after a breakthrough was achieved during a marathon second round of talks with Union Sports Minister Anurag Thakur late on Friday night.
+The wrestlers, including Vinesh Phogat, Bajrang Punia, Sakshi Malik and Ravi Dahiya, decided to end their protest after a breakthrough was achieved during a marathon second round of talks with Union Sports Minister Anurag Thakur.

 The government decided to form an oversight committee which will investigate the allegations of sexual harassment of women wresters by the WFI president.
-The committee, members of which are yet to be named, will also oversee the day-to-day affairs of the federation.
+The committee, members of which will be named on Saturday, will also oversee the day-to-day affairs of the federation.

-The ordeal ended with a late night joint press briefing by Thakur at his residence along with the aggrieved grapplers, where the minister announced the formation of the committee and said the panel will submit its report in a month's time.
+Making the announcement, Thakur said the committee will submit its report in one month's time.

-''Till the investigation is over, he (Singh) will step aside and co-operate with the investigation and the oversight committee will run the day-to-day affairs of WFI,'' Thakur added.

-On behalf of the wrestlers, Olympic medallist Bajrang Punia said they never wanted to take the protest route but they were ''pushed to the limit''.
+Talking to media, Bajrang Punia said they never wanted to take the protest route but they were ''pushed to limit''.

 The wrestlers had earlier in the day said that they would lodge multiple FIRs against the WFI chief, but did not do so eventually.